A SIMPLE MODE OF TRANSPORT

 A SERIES OF MODERN FEATURES

-New state-of-the-art bus stops, offering a series of modern features, are being installed across the island.
-The new bus stops include considerations that have been given to European standard specifications.
-They also include provisions for earthquakes and wind forces of up to 120 km per hour.
+New state-of-the-art bus stops, equipped with modern features, are being installed across the island.
+Considerations have been given to European standard specifications, so all include provisions for earthquakes and wind forces of up to 120 km per hour.
+They also all come with telematics that display real-time bus arrival information.
 The new bus stops also herald improved on-time performance, better crowd management, and reduced vandalism.

-The expected benefits for passengers will include clearer information and a safer waiting environment.
-Once a bus has arrived, then it is expected that the new bus stops will allow for faster, more efficient boarding.
-The phased rollout that aims to improve accessibility, safety, reliability, and overall passenger experience includes new bus stops for smaller rural routes, as well as major cities.
+The upgrades include new bus stops for smaller rural routes as well as in major cities.
+The expected benefits for passengers from the new bus stop include clearer information and a safer waiting environment.
+Once a bus has arrived, it is expected that the new bus stops will also allow for faster, more efficient boarding.
+The phased rollout aims to improve accessibility, safety, reliability, and the overall passenger experience.
+As well as offering a new experience to the travelling public in the area, the placement of the new bus stops is also expected to help promote the use of public transport services.
+This, in turn, is proven to reduce both traffic and pollution.

 Key Features of the New Stops